 Mixing Colors on the Palette

 Preparing a palette is central to starting the painting process.
 It involves selecting paint colors and placing a sufficient amount of paint for mixing on the palette surface.
-A palette can be made specifically for the purpose of mixing color and have compartments to hold each paint color.
+A palette can be made specifically for the purpose of mixing colors and have compartments to hold each paint color.
 It could also be an enameled butcher tray or a plain dinner plate.

 Two color mixtures are prepared at the start of a painting: